athack-ctf/chall2025-xss-one/README.md

-# Chall - XSS - 1
+# Chall - XSS - One

-> Basic XSS injection challenge meant for the beginner track: XSS - 1
+> Basic XSS injection challenge meant for the beginner track: XSS - One

 ## Type

 - [ ] **OFF**line
 - [X] **ON**line

-## Designer(s)
+## Designer

 - Anis